Changelog

 Review stale support

-Check canonical answers and FAQs that may now be outdated.
+Check approved answers and FAQs that may now be outdated.

 Publish support context

-Expose the update through hosted help and page-aware support where useful.
+Expose the update through hosted help and in-app support where useful.

 Connected product truth

-Changelog entries help support stay accurate because they connect product movement to articles, answers, FAQs, tickets, and drift signals.
+Changelog entries help support stay accurate because they connect product movement to articles, answers, FAQs, tickets, and stale-answer signals.

 Knowledge Base